dhavalCode/react-libraries/README.md

-Here's a comprehensive list of tools and libraries organized by core development areas that you might need when building React applications.
+Here's a comprehensive list of tools and libraries organized by core development areas that you might need when building React applications in 2025.

 ## 1. Core Application Foundation
 - **Build System**: Vite, Webpack, Rollup, esbuild, Turbopack